AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

    >
    >If needed, you can enter the following command to stop the server `nlserver stop web`.
 1. Open the hosts file as administrator in any text editor.
-1. Add an entry for your Adobe Campaign Classic server's name: `127.0.0.1 <server name>.corp.adobe.com`.
+1. Add an entry for your Adobe Campaign Classic server's name: 127.0.0.1 server name.corp.adobe.com.
 For example:

 ```
 127.0.0.1   acc-test.corp.adobe.com